chrisparnin/examples/tutorials/Git.md

 ![docable-click](resources/imgs/docable-click.gif)

-> See how this tutorial was built with [docable notebooks](https://github.com/ottomatica/docable-notebooks)!
+> See how this tutorial was built from simple markdown with [docable notebooks](https://github.com/ottomatica/docable-notebooks)!

 ## Understanding Git Internals